strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= .5.1 =
+* Includes meta fields and values in checkout confirmation emails sent to admins.
+(But not to members.
+Feel free to copy the code at the bottom of pmpro-register-helper.php and tweak to send to members as well.
+May add a way to do this in the future with an option to turn on/off.)

 = .5 =
 * Fixed bug where required fields weren't really required.
 * Added change password page module